 This is the first in a series of books containing a selection of my photographs.
 Each book covers a decade, starting in 1979 when I turned thirty.

 This is the second book in a series featuring a selection of my photographs, each covering a different decade.
-This volume starts in 1990, when I was 40 years old, living in downtown Minneapolis and working as a freelance photographer.
+This volume begins in 1990, when I was 40, living in downtown Minneapolis and working as a freelance photographer.

 This book is the third in a series featuring a selection of my photographs, each covering a different decade.
-The themes of my photographs continued to be searching for landscapes and gatherings, but a third theme, places, also emerged.
+The themes continued to be searching for landscapes and gatherings, but a third theme, places, emerged.

 One side of the family descended from early arrivals from England.
 The other branch came later as migrants from Scandinavia.
 They all gathered in Jackson County.
 Then they scattered again.